 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 226 students chose art.
 240 students chose music.
-185 students chose music. highest #s of low income students) Junior High 250 students will choose art.
+185 students chose music.
+Junior High 227 students chose art.
+248 students chose music. highest #s of low income students) Junior High 250 students will choose art.
 250 students will choose music.
 Priority 7: Course Access addresses the extent to which pupils have access to and are enrolled in: C. Programs and services developed and provided to individuals with exceptional needs.
 Students (including with exceptional needs) received instruction in art, music, and physical education, and participate in these subjects as evidenced by the numbers of students in art, music, and PE along with the number of minutes of PE students receive.
 Elementary Schools: Art: All Students received art Instruction.
 Music: 5th and 6th grade students self-select participation in band: 5th Grade: 209 6th Grade: 151 (Total 360) Students (including with exceptional needs) received instruction in art, music, and physical education, and participate in these subjects as evidenced by the numbers of students in art, music, and PE along with the number of minutes of PE students receive.
 Elementary Schools: Art: All Students received art Instruction.
-Music: 5th and 6th grade students self-select participation in band: 5th & 6th grade 466 All students in 4th grade at Roosevelt, Students will receive instruction in art, music, and physical education, and participate in these subjects as evidenced by the numbers of students in art, music, and PE along with the number of minutes of PE students receive.
+Music: 5th and 6th grade students self-select participation in band: 5th & 6th grade 466 All students in 4th grade at Roosevelt, Students (including with exceptional needs) received instruction in art, music, and physical education, and participate in these subjects as evidenced by the numbers of students in art, music, and PE along with the number of minutes of PE students receive.
+Elementary Schools: Art: All Students received art Instruction.
+Music: 5th and 6th grade students self-select participation in band: 5th Grade: 248 6th Grade: 215 (Total 463) Students will receive instruction in art, music, and physical education, and participate in these subjects as evidenced by the numbers of students in art, music, and PE along with the number of minutes of PE students receive.
 All students will receive the required number of PE minutes.
 Elementary Schools: Art: All Students will receive art Instruction.
 Music: 5th and 6th grade students will self-select participation in band: 5th Grade: 200 6th Grade: 175